Detailed Guide to ServBay Directory Structure

 15

-Each version’s directory includes php.ini
+Each version directory contains php.ini

-(main PHP config), php-fpm.conf
+(main config), php-fpm.conf

 The conf.d

-directory contains extension configs, including xdebug.ini
+directory holds PHP extension configs, including files like xdebug.ini

 , opcache.ini